ordermentum/steveo/README.md

 [![npm](https://img.shields.io/npm/l/steveo.svg)](https://www.npmjs.com/package/steveo)
 [![npm](https://img.shields.io/npm/dt/steveo.svg)](https://www.npmjs.com/package/steveo)

-> A Task Pub/Sub Background processing library (Task Framework for Node.js)
+A Task Pub/Sub Background processing library (Task Framework for Node.js)

 Steveo is a task management library that supports Kafka, SQS and Redis.

+Think of it as [sidekiq](https://github.com/mperham/sidekiq) for node.js with support for multiple backends.

 On a highlevel, it works as below, Steveo has 3 main components